Mitch Daniels: Office of Management and Budget

-On December 22, 2000, President-elect George W. Bush announced that he would nominate Daniels to serve as the director of the Office of Management and Budget. and was confirmed by the United States Senate by a vote of 100–0 on January 23, 2001.
-In this role he was also a member of the National Security Council and the Homeland Security Council.
+On December 22, 2000, President-elect George W. Bush announced that he would nominate Daniels to serve as the director of the Office of Management and Budget.
+The United States Senate confirmed him by a vote of 100–0 on January 23, 2001.
+In this role he was also a member of the United States National Security Council and the United States Homeland Security Council.

-During his time as the director of the OMB, Daniels sought to restrict congressional spending, saying Congress's motto apparently is "Don't just stand there, spend something."
-During his tenure he was criticized by Republicans and Democrats alike.
-After his first year in office Senator Ted Stevens, then the ranking member of the United States Senate Committee on Appropriations, suggested 'the best thing Daniels could do to repair relations with Congress was to go back to Indiana'.
-Representative Bill Young, then chairman of the United States House Committee on Appropriations complained about Daniels' leadership saying I'm convinced the director of O.M.B. is only concerned about numbers ... and he has no concern about what those numbers do or do not do for the country, for our military, for our security."
+While director of the OMB, Daniels sought to restrict congressional spending, saying Congress's motto apparently is "Don't just stand there, spend something."
+This led to fights with both Republicans and Democrats.
+Senator Ted Stevens, then the ranking member of the United States Senate Committee on Appropriations, said that "the best thing Daniels could do to repair relations with Congress was to go back to Indiana".
+Representative Bill Young, then chairman of the United States House Committee on Appropriations, said, "I'm convinced the director of O.M.B. is only concerned about numbers ... and he has no concern about what those numbers do or do not do for the country, for our military, for our security."
 Then HHS Secretary Tommy Thompson complained that Daniels's office would reject a proposal "nine times out of 10, just to show you who the boss is".
 The $2.13 trillion budget Daniels submitted to Congress in 2001 would have made deep cuts in many agencies to accommodate the tax cuts being made, but few of the spending cuts were actually approved by Congress.
 Shortly after the invasion of Afghanistan, Daniels gave a speech to the National Press Club in which he challenged the view of those who wanted to continue typical spending while the nation was at war.
 "The idea of reallocating assets from less important to more important things, especially in a time of genuine emergency, makes common sense and is applied everywhere else in life," he said.
 Despite such efforts, during Daniels's 29-month tenure in the position, the projected federal budget surplus of $236 billion ballooned to a $400 billion deficit, due to the recession of 2001, tax cuts, the War in Afghanistan (2001–2021), and Iraq War.